 Board of Commissioners

 The Dutch Media Authority is led by a Board of Commissioners.
 This board is appointed by the Minister of Primary and Secondary Education and Media.
-Currently, the board has two members.
+The board has three members.

 Commercial broadcasters and on-demand media service providers